spinfast319/Sort-Rename-Music-Directory/README.md

 ## Install and set up
 Clone this script where you want to run it.
-Set up or specify the fout directories you will be using
-- The directory the albums you want to sort and rename are in
+Set up or specify the four directories you will be using 1, The directory the albums you want to sort and rename are in
-- The directory you want them moved to once you sort and rename them
+2. The directory you want them moved to once you sort and rename them
-- A directory to store the log files the script creates
+3. A directory to store the log files the script creates
-- An empty directory the script will use to temporarily hold and rename files before it moves them to the final location
+4. An empty directory the script will use to temporarily hold and rename files before it moves them to the final location

 Then run the script.
 It will create copies of the albums and not delete the originals.